HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/tune_servers/wp_tune_tool.md

 All the properties files are located in the *{PortalServer_root}/installer/wp.config/config/TuningTask* subdirectories.

 !!!note "Remember"
-    Review the [HCL Digital Experience Performance Tuning Guide](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0074411) for information first.
+    Review the HCL Digital Experience Performance Tuning Guide located in the [Guide Me section of the DX Help Center](../../../guide_me/Performance_Tuning.md) for information first.
 Before you modify the properties files, make a local copy of the *PortalServer_root\installer\wp.config\config\TuningTask* directory.
 Modify the files in the local copy.
 Then, add the *-DTuningPropertiesDirectory=local_dir_path* parameter to the *tune-initial-portal-performance* task.

 !!!note

-    Starting with CF02, you can add the *-DAuthoringServer* parameter to the *tune-initial-portal-performance* task.
+    Add the *-DAuthoringServer* parameter to the *tune-initial-portal-performance* task.
 Set this parameter to either *true* or *false*.
 Setting this parameter to *true* turns off the HCL Web Content Manager (WCM) advanced cache feature and any tuning features that are specific to a WCM Subscriber server.
 This insures that WCM authors get an immediate view of changed content.
 However, it highly recommended to insure that rendering servers (e.g. non-authoring servers rendering WCM content) always use WCM advanced cache.

 ## Stand-alone and clustered environments